-How to get around Seoul is easy because the metro is Seoul is really good so as long as you’re staying near a metro station it doesn’t matter if you stay a bit further out from the centre as you can still get into the city easily and the city is pretty spread out anyway.
+Getting around Seoul is easy because the metro in Seoul is really good so as long as you’re staying near a metro station it doesn’t matter if you stay a bit further out from the centre as you can still get into the city easily and the city is pretty spread out anyway.

 Things To Do in Seoul